 Following on from the astounding success of the FIFA Women’s World Cup 2019™ in France and the subsequent unanimous decision by the FIFA Council, the FIFA Women’s World Cup 2023 will be the first edition to feature 32 teams and it will also be the first to be hosted by Australia and New Zealand and across two confederations (AFC and OFC).

-- FIFA President Meets US President and US Attorney General Loretta Lynch Open 3rd FIFA Compliance Summit
+- FIFA President Gianni Infantino and Former US Attorney General Loretta Lynch Open 3rd FIFA Compliance Summit